gorhill/uBO-Scope/README.md

 ![](https://cloud.githubusercontent.com/assets/585534/23466205/6cb8269c-fe68-11e6-8aa7-9546e4cd4414.png)

 Notice that you can export the data.
-This will create a JSON file containing the data uBO-Scope uses to calculate 3rd-party exposure.
-A whole lot more of insights can be obtain with this data, and I do plan to provide more ways for users to visualize their own data.
+This will create a JSON file containing the data uBO-Scope uses to calculate 3rd-party exposure scores.
+A whole lot more of insights can be obtained with this data, and I do plan to provide more ways for users to visualize their own data -- but with the ability to export this data you can manipulate your own data as you wish.

+Ability to import is not implemented yet.